TutsWiki/source/content/blog/developing-and-deploying-clojure-web-application.md

 (run-jetty #'adder.core/app {:port 8080})
 ```

-Now you’re ready to test the first version of the app:
+Now you're ready to test the first version of the app:

 ```clojure
 lein deps